 Positive Money Europe has been set up as a Belgian non-profit association (ASBL) since the end of 2018.
 Please find below more details on our governance structure.

 The General Assembly is Positive Money Europe’s highest governance body.
-It appoints board members and key executive managers, and ratifies our annual accounts and can adopt changes in our article of associations.
+It appoints board members and key executive managers, ratifies our annual accounts and can adopt changes in our article of associations.

 The association’s general assembly is made up of full members and associate members (who cannot vote during general assembly meetings).
-For the moment, Positive Money Europe’s membership is composed of 7 private individuals who are all full members.
+For the moment, Positive Money Europe’s membership is composed of seven private individuals who are all full members.
 To become a member of Positive Money Europe, individuals have to be co-opted by the General Assembly.

 Board of Administration